The Seljuk Han of Anatolia

-This famous series of travel guides are unparalleled for their comprehensive listing of sites "worth the detour" and those not; the driving instructions are basically solid, but are no longer entirely reliable due to the rapid development of the Turkish road infrastructure over the past 25 years.
+This famous series of travel guides are unparalleled for their comprehensive listing of sites "worth the detour".
 The older editions often contain information concerning the existence of a han that is not noted elsewhere.
 The text cited on the entries of this site is from the 1965 edition.
 Although there are now many other guide books to Turkey on the market (Rough, Berlitz, Insight, Eyewitness), the Blue Guides remain the reference.
 The 2001 edition is now a collector's item.
 (In French; English editions available).

 Noted Islamic art scholar Hillenbrand of the University of Edinburgh presents a discussion of public architecture in the Middle East and North Africa from the medieval period to 1700.
 Included is a section on the han.
 Valuable for its axonometric drawings, plans and photographs.

 Hillenbrand, R. (ed.).
 The Art of the Saljuqs in Iran and Anatolia.
 Proceedings of a Symposium held in Edinburgh in 1982.
 Costa Mesa, CA, 1994.

 Johansen, Else Marie.
 Rümselçuk Caravanserais of Anatolia.
 Part 1: architectural Research of six caravan stations from the 13th century; Part 2: Masons marks of Rümselçuk Caravanserais.
 Copenhagen, 2016.